Racial Equity ∙ COVID Recovery ∙ Public Health

 Racial Equity in Healthcare Delivery

 The reality is that solutions to end racial disparities in our healthcare system actually start outside the healthcare system itself.
-Ensuring all New Yorkers have safe housing, access to transit, healthy food in their neighborhoods, and are empowered with information to make decisions that are best for them and their families, are key to reducing racial inequities.
+Ensuring all New Yorkers have safe housing, access to transit, healthy food in their neighborhoods, and are empowered with information to make decisions that are best for them and their families, is key to reducing racial inequities.
 At the same time, the system must also shift to meet critical needs.
-Our administration will build on the progress that many providers, New York City Health and Hospitals (H+H) and the New York City Department of Health and Mental Hygiene (DOHMH) have already made to center healthcare delivery around racial equity.
+Our administration will build on the progress that New York City Health and Hospitals (H+H) and the New York City Department of Health and Mental Hygiene (DOHMH) have already made to center healthcare delivery around racial equity.

 Amend the New York City Charter to Make Ending Racial Health Disparities the Mandate of DOHMH

 A Yang administration will amend the New York City Charter to ensure that ending racial health disparities is among the primary mandates of DOHMH.
-The leaders that Yang appoints to DOHMH and other relevant city agencies will represent the diversity of New York City and make ending racial health disparities a top priority.
+The leaders that Yang appoints to DOHMH and other relevant city agencies will represent the diversity of New York City and will make ending racial health disparities a top priority.

 Build a Diverse, Culturally Competent Public Health Workforce